 This is the second post in a series of articles that tackle common objections to and arguments against using massive open online courses (MOOCs) for training.
-Read the previous article: Public Libraries Are Failures (and So Are MOOCs).
+Read the previous article: Public Libraries Are Failures.

 I’ve heard all of the benefits of online learning.
 Learners can access the course materials anytime, from anywhere.
 They can schedule their courses around their life, rather than their life around their courses.
 Companies can offer the same amount of training in less time and with considerably less expense.

 I know all of that.
 But when it comes down to it, people just don’t learn as well online.
 They don’t put in the time or they get distracted by their email.
 They can’t easily ask questions.
 And besides, there is just something magical about an instructor standing in front of a class that simply can’t be replicated in or replaced by the online experience.
 Right?

 The myth that people don’t learn as well online–that there is indeed something magical about face-to-face instruction–is as pervasive as the myth that teaching to individual learning styles affects learning outcomes (it doesn’t).
 The idea that people don’t learn as well online is usually the first argument made against massive open online courses and in defense of instructor-led training (ILT).
 But it isn’t true.